microsoft/vscode-tye/README.md

 ### Docker

 Using Tye requires Docker to be installed.
+[Install Docker](https://docs.docker.com/get-docker/) on your machine and add it to the system path.

 ### Tye

 Using the Tye tooling requires a project to be run using the Tye CLI.
+Instructions for installing Tye can be found [here](https://github.com/dotnet/tye/blob/main/docs/getting_started.md).

 ### Visual Studio Code
+[Download](https://code.visualstudio.com/Download) and install Visual Studio Code on your machine.

 ## Feature Overview